- System requirements

 Profiler built-in triggers allow to start CPU profiling on high CPU usage, by timer, on entering particular method, or by other conditions.

-When CPU profiling is started, the results are immediately available in Call tree - All threads merged, Flame graph and Method list sections on CPU tab.
+When CPU profiling is started, the results are immediately available in Call tree - All threads merged, Call tree - By thread, Flame graph and Method list sections on CPU tab.

 In case of CPU tracing, both method times and invocation counts are shown.
 In case of CPU sampling, only times are shown.